WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 There are currently no players playing in the SIJHL that have made NCAA Division 1 commitments.
 However, in the past few years, the SIJHL has had players commit to NCAA Division 3, ACAC, BCIHL and ACHA.

 The SJHL has 12 teams.
-4 teams play in the Sherwood Division, 4 teams play in the Global Ag Risk Solutions Division and 4 teams play in the Viterra Division.
+4 teams play in the Sherwood Division, 4 teams play in the Nutrien Division and 4 teams play in the Viterra Division.
 League champions are the Battlefords North Stars.
 It has been a few years since a player from the SJHL was drafted in the NHL Entry Draft.
 There are a number of current and former NHL players that played in the SJHL.

 Battlefords North Stars